Tag Questions ESL Games, Activities and Worksheets

 Tic-Tac-Toe Tags

-ESL Question Tags Game - Grammar and Speaking: Forming, Asking and Answering Questions from Prompts - Group Work - Intermediate (B1) - 40 minutes
+ESL Question Tags Game - Grammar and Speaking: Forming, Asking and Answering Questions from Prompts - Group Work - Intermediate (B1) - 25 minutes

 This creative question tags game can be used to review tag questions and short answers.
 Draw a four by five grid on the board.
 Number the squares and write a question tag in each one.
-Next, teams take it in turns to choose a question tag from the grid.
+Next, teams take turns choosing a question tag from the grid.
 The students in the team use the tag in the square to make a tag question.
 The team then asks the tag question to the next team.
 To win the square, the tag question must be grammatically correct and contain a minimum of six words.
 The next team must answer the question appropriately or they lose their turn to choose a square.
 If a tag question is grammatically incorrect or less than six words in length, play passes to the next team, without them having to answer a question.
 The aim of the game is for the teams to get three squares in a row.
 The first team to do this wins the game.

 Tic-Tac-Toe Tags Preview